Wefactorit/documentation_template/template.md

 ## Contributing

-Share any information could be useful to help developers to contribute
+Share any useful information to help developers to contribute

 ## Upcoming improvements